pfrazee/fuego/README.md

 ## Background

-Fuego was built for [Beaker](https://beakerbrowser.com), a browser that uses the [Dat peer-to-peer hypermedia protocol](http://dat-data.com).
+Fuego was built for [Beaker](https://beakerbrowser.com), a browser that uses the [Dat peer-to-peer hypermedia protocol](http://dat-data.com) to host websites.
-Fuego interacts with Beaker's p2p protocol to let users rapidly fork, share, and deploy applications.
+Dat is a bit like BitTorrent.
+It lets users rapidly fork, share, and deploy applications; you can start a new site by simply generating a keypair, and publishing the site-files on the network.
-This is key to the fun: by removing the friction of the hack/share/deploy cycle, we let everybody share their creations.
+This is key to the fun!
+By removing the friction of the hack/share/deploy cycle, we let everybody share their creations.

+What Fuego provides is a central backend for Dat apps to read/write to.
+Its APIs provide generic data models (such as Forums) which can then be extended with custom attributes.
+Different "coordination fields" let apps identify the schemas, formats, and modules they use.
+It'll be noisy, and it won't always work right, but it will be fun!

 ## Philosophy

-Fuego provides a general-purpose backend to applications with no server-side middleware.
+Fuego is a general-purpose backend to applications, with no server-side middleware.
 This is known as a [Two-Tier Architecure](https://www.techopedia.com/definition/467/two-tier-architecture), and it's also in line with the [NoBackend](http://nobackend.org/) philosophy.

 Fuego provides a predefined set of data-structures with extensible schemas.